How to Address a Cover Letter + Examples for 2025

 Key Takeaway

 That’s all you need to know on the subject of addressing cover letters.
+Here are a few important points to remember:

-- You can always start your cover letter with “Dear Hiring Manager,” but there are some alternatives, like "Dear Human Resources", or "Dear [Team] Manager."
+- You can always start your cover letter with “Dear Hiring Manager,” but there are some alternatives, like "Dear Human Resources" or "Dear [Team] Manager."

 Now you know how to address a cover letter correctly!